ged/sequel-inlineschema/README.md

 ## Description

-This is a plugin for declaring a model's table schema inline with the class itself, similar to the legacy `schema` plugin.
+This is a set of plugins for Sequel for declaring a model's table schema and any migrations in the class itself (similar to the legacy `schema` plugin).

+It has only really been tested with PostgreSQL, but patches that make it more generic are welcomed.

+The two plugins are:

+* Sequel::Plugins::InlineSchema
+* Sequel::Plugins::InlineMigrations

+Examples and usage documentation are included there.

 ## Prerequisites

-* Ruby
+* Ruby >= 2.3
-* Sequel >= 4.45
+* Sequel >= 5.0

 ## Installation